 Let’s start with what is easier, what can you leave at home:

-Also if you bring stilettos and nice heels, they will be destroyed after one night on Italy’s cobbled streets.
+Those fancy heels -no really, they’ll be destroyed after one night on Italy’s cobbled streets.

 White shoes, for that matter also white pants.
 Sadly these main cities are very polluted and you will find that between public transport and walking around your favorite whites will soon be very ruined.